TimonPasslick/alleakator/README.md

 static GLOBAL: Alleakator<YourAllocator> = Alleakator<YourAllocator>;
 ```

+This works even if you don't use the standard library.

 ## Implementation

 All function calls are forwarded to a parent allocator that you can specify except `dealloc`, which is just empty.